aiaudit-org/raw2logit/README.md

-# From Lens to Logit: Addressing Camera Hardware-Drift Using Raw Sensor Data
+# From Lens to Logit
+## Addressing Camera Hardware-Drift Using Raw Sensor Data
 Intro
 ## Data access
 ## Code